AdobeDocs/experience-platform.en/help/xdm/data-types/consents.md

 >[!IMPORTANT]
 >
->If you want to send consent data to [!DNL Real-time Customer Profile], it is required that you create a [!DNL Profile]-enabled schema based on the [!DNL XDM Individual Profile] class that contains the [!UICONTROL Consents and Preferences] data type.
+>If you want to send consent data to [!DNL Real-Time Customer Profile], it is required that you create a [!DNL Profile]-enabled schema based on the [!DNL XDM Individual Profile] class that contains the [!UICONTROL Consents and Preferences] data type.
 The dataset that you create based on that schema must also be enabled for [!DNL Profile].
-Refer to the tutorials linked above for specific steps related to [!DNL Real-time Customer Profile] requirements for schemas and datasets.
+Refer to the tutorials linked above for specific steps related to [!DNL Real-Time Customer Profile] requirements for schemas and datasets.
 >
 >In addition, you must also ensure that your merge policies are configured to prioritize the dataset(s) that contain the latest consent and preference data, in order for customer profiles to be updated correctly.
 See the overview on [merge policies](../../rtcdp/profile/merge-policies.md) for more information.